+- i.
+Deep Coma: Patients must lack all evidence of responsiveness.
+No eye opening or eye movement to noxious stimuli (e.g. nail-bed pressure and supraorbital pressure) is present.
+No motor response to noxious stimuli (e.g. nail-bed pressure and supraorbital pressure) except for spinally mediated reflexes is present.

+- 2. Absence of all brainstem reflexes

+- i.
+No decerebrate or decorticate posturing;

+- ii.
+No pupillary response;

+- iii.
+No gag reflex;

+- iv.
+No corneal reflex;

+- v.
+No oculocephalic reflex;

+- vi.
+No oculovestibular reflex;

+- vii.
+No jaw reflex;

-- (8) No grimacing to noxious stimuli (e.g. nail bed, supraorbital ridge, or temporomandibular joint pressure). - (9) No cough response to bronchial suctioning. - (10) No swallowing or yawning.
+- viii.
+No grimacing to noxious stimuli (e.g. nail bed, supraorbital ridge, or temporomandibular joint pressure);

+- ix.
+No cough response to bronchial suctioning;

+- x.
+No swallowing or yawning.

-4. Apnea
+- D. Apnea

-- a.
-Purpose of apnea test: To demonstrate that there are no respiratory efforts despite the stimulus of marked acidemia, indicating severe damage to the medulla. - b.
-Indication for apnea test: If the other clinical criteria for the diagnosis of death by whole brain criteria (above) have been fulfilled, then an apnea test is required to complete the clinical diagnosis of death by brain criteria.
+- 1. Purpose of apnea test: To demonstrate that there are no respiratory efforts despite the stimulus of marked acidemia, indicating severe damage to the medulla.

+- 2. Indication for apnea test: If the other clinical criteria for the diagnosis of death by whole brain criteria (above) have been fulfilled, then an apnea test is required to complete the clinical diagnosis of death by brain criteria.
 Children with cyanotic congenital heart disease may not be candidates for apnea testing.